Hårbølle: Hårbølle's stone quarry

 Founded in 1901, Hårbølle Stenminer (Hårbølle Stone Mines), now Daneflint, is the largest local employer, providing a variety of stones quarried both from the land and the sea near the village.

 Hårbølle today

 The little harbour is now a popular destination for pleasure boats during the summer months.
 Thanks to its sandy beaches, the village has also become one of Møn's summer house resorts.

+A new Hårbølle Dairy was established by Per Sørup lavet in 2011.
+The dairy delivers handmade cheeses and other dairy products to a number of Danish Michellin-starred restaurants, including Noma, Geranium, Alchemist and Frederiksminde.